BBC Doctor Who - The Stories BBC

 The Doctor, Susan, Barbara Wright and Ian Chesterton arrive in what they believe to be England.
 However, it is soon clear that the TARDIS has brought the four time travellers to France in 1794 - one of the bloodiest years of the French Revolution.

 They have arrived in a wood twelve kilometres from Paris.
-Nearby they come across a round down farmhouse.
+Nearby they come across a run-down farmhouse.
 When they venture inside they find the farmhouse contains clothes - some of which are put to good use by the travellers - and fake papers.
 The travellers deduce that the building is being used as a staging post in an escape chain for counter-revolutionaries who have been rescued from the guillotine.

 Before long a band of revolutionary soldiers arrive and believing them to be counter-revolutionaries they capture Ian, Barbara, and Susan.
 They are taken to the Conciergerie Prison in Paris where they will then face the guillotine.
 The parting action of the soldiers is to set fire to the farmhouse – unaware that The Doctor is still inside.